blackflux/robo-config/test/mock/project/CONFDOCS.md

 <!---0--><details>
 <!---0--><summary>Details</summary>

-This will not work for all object deep merging, but should for many cases.
+This will not work as desired for all object deep merging, but should for many cases.

 <!---0--></details>